Skip to main content

 Sponsorships & Grants Leader

-BMgmt (Usyd)
+BMgmt (USyd)

 Deb has over 20 years’ experience, including in senior executive management, and brings a wealth of knowledge and experience in government relations, advocacy, policy development, issues and stakeholder management and corporate communications to this role in the establishment of a new e-NGO focused on delivering real on-ground healthy forests.